jphilip86/HHA504_mysql_vm_vs_managed/README.md

 4. Connect to Managed MySQL Server
    Creates a connection URL to the MySQL server without specifying a database.
    Connects to the server and ensures the target database exists (using CREATE DATABASE IF NOT EXISTS).
-   Outputs the connection status, obfuscating the password for safety.
+   Outputs the connection status, hiding the password for safety.
 5. Connect to the Target Database
    Builds the URL for connecting directly to the database.
    Initializes the SQLAlchemy engine with SSL settings.